Skip to main content

 And keeping mobile without putting pressure on the joints helps with osteoarthritis.
 Being in the water takes a lot of the impact of gravity off the joints, making it a safe way to keep mobile.
 In fact, water aerobics is shown to improve quality of life in patients with arthritis.

-Learn more about exercise recommendations for older people.
+You can learn more about exercise recommendations for older people at LiveUp.

 The best thing you can do for your health is to keep active as you age.